 After you have made the suggested changes and tweaks to your prenup, you are all ready to come in and sign.
 Many couples choose a notary also to be present.

 If you are prepared adequately, a San Diego prenup can take as little as a few weeks, or as long as a few months.
-Contact the San Diego mediators today.
+Contact West Coast Family Mediation Center today.
 Protect your future with a prenup and ensure a smooth transition into married life, backed by expert mediation.